U.S. Temporary Foreign Worker Visa Programs

 What is the debate over these programs?

 H1B.
 Criticisms of the program are many and varied.
-Depending on the critic, the H1B program is too large, too small, too inflexible, poorly monitored, or overly regulated.
-Many corporate executives say the H1B program is necessary to make up for a shortage of qualified domestic applicants, particularly for those with advanced technical degrees.
-They say the government should expand and streamline the program, doing away with the current lottery system.
+To some critics, the H1B program is too large, too small, too inflexible, poorly monitored, or overly regulated.
+Proponents say the program is necessary to make up for a shortage of qualified domestic applicants, particularly those with advanced technical degrees.
+They, along with some immigration experts, say the government should expand and streamline the program, doing away with the current lottery system.

 On the other hand, U.S. labor groups allege that some businesses take advantage of the H1B program because they can get away with paying foreign workers less and offering fewer labor protections.
 All companies must attest they will comply with rules regarding wages and working conditions, but only H1B-dependent employers under certain circumstances must attest to having first sought out qualified American workers.
 Still, others say that the H1B program leads to competition between domestic and foreign workers, which it was designed to prevent.

 H2A and H2B.
 Some experts claim the red tape involved in temporary worker immigration leads to an inefficient system that incentivizes hiring undocumented immigrants, many of whom are just as willing to avoid the required fees and paperwork.
-The agricultural worker program has no numerical cap, but it provided visas to more than 250,000 workers in 2021, over five times more than received visas in 2005.
-The U.S. Department of Agriculture estimates that in recent years, around half of farmworkers were undocumented, binding this issue to the broader debate over immigration enforcement.
+The agricultural worker program has no numerical cap, but it provided visas to almost three hundred thousand workers in 2022, over four times more than it did a decade prior.
+The U.S. Department of Agriculture estimates that in recent years, around 40 percent of farmworkers were undocumented, binding this issue to the broader debate over immigration enforcement.
 “When it’s more difficult to come into the United States to work legally, all things being equal, more people enter to work illegally or overstay their visas,” says Alex Nowrasteh of the libertarian-leaning Cato Institute.
 Despite the problems plaguing these programs, cutting them entirely would increase undocumented immigration, he says.
+Experts argue that, in most cases, temporary workers who spend months or years working in the United States will never get the chance to become green card–holders or naturalized citizens.

 Some lawmakers and advocacy groups say the government agencies managing these programs do not go far enough to ensure that foreign workers are not displacing domestic workers.
 Others stress they fail to protect foreign workers from exploitation.
 Current rules and fee requirements make it difficult for temporary workers to change employers, which, advocates say, prevents them from negotiating for fair wages and improved working conditions.
 One of the biggest problems the system has is that the legislation behind these programs is inflexible, says Audrey Singer, an immigration expert at the Congressional Research Service.
 “By the time we develop and pass these bills into law, they become outdated,” Singer says.